dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2020/modernising-dotnet-projects/index.md

 The actual scripts are a little more complex.
 But the key thing here is that I can run _any_ part of the CI/CD process locally (to test, debug and so on) or on a CI/CD platform.

-One thing which you can do here is update your _project files_.
-There is no need to maintain a separate `*.nuspec` file or `project.json` file.
-All project information can be kept in one place - the project file.
-These files have been improved considerably and should actually end up being _smaller_ than the originals, as well as consolidating all of the project information and dependency information into one place.

-You can see the [Pull Request](https://github.com/dwmkerr/sharpgl/pull/177) for SharpGL to see how the project files were updated in this case.

 You will most likely have to _conditionally_ reference certain components.
 The dependency for `net40` might be different to that for `netcoreapp3.0`.
 You'll see that in many of my project files there is now code like this:

 ```xml